Bachelor of Science in Project Management

 Introduction to Project Management utilizes a real team project to manage a project's life cycle.
 Emphasis is placed on activity networks, managing resources, and creating control mechanisms that minimize risk.
 Project leadership is explored in the context of building effective project teams and maintaining stakeholder relationships.
 Students will learn and apply basic project management concepts including time and resource constraints, planning, scheduling, work breakdown structure, Gantt Charts, network diagrams, and project control.

 Project Scheduling and Cost Management exposes students to the techniques and tools for project scheduling and cost management.
 This course includes detailed discussions and a series of related learning exercises on the sequence of project activities, including creating work breakdown structures, creating integrated networks, scheduling, and project cost and schedule controls.
 Cost management introduces the basic approaches and methods associated with cost management, from the establishment of budgets and cost accounts to the monitoring, interpretation, and use of cost data throughout the life cycle of the project.
-Prerequisites: PM 401, PM 409 and PM 410.
+Required prerequisites: PM 401.
+Recommended prerequisites: PM 409, PM 410.

 This course utilizes a simulated project to teach students how to manage risk and crisis occurrence through a project's life cycle.
 Strong emphasis is placed on integrating SWOT, Risk Breakdown Structure, and Risk Mitigation into the overarching project life cycle.
 Project leadership is explored in the context of building effective project teams and maintaining stakeholder relationships, especially in times of uncertainty and crisis.
 Students will learn and apply basic project management concepts related to identifying, classifying, and mitigating risk.
 Prerequisites: PM 404 and PM 408.

 This course provides an overview of people and communication factors in managing projects.
 Topics include human resource planning; how teams work; managing conflict; social and relationship capital in the context of projects; managing behaviors; diversity; leadership pitfalls; and communication factors within a project environment.
-Prerequisites: BC 302, PM 401, PM 410 and PM 409.
+Required prerequisites: PM 401, PM 409.
+Recommended prerequisites: PM 404, PM 410, BC 302.

 In this course, students will explore techniques for effective leadership and team management.
 Students will examine how to lead and participate on teams and manage change.
 Special emphasis is placed on team development and the ability to lead and work on geographically distributed teams.
 This course focuses on how to build and sustain alignment among team members by focusing on improved coordination, communication, and collaboration among team members regardless of geographical location.